 Our Regional Fellows have been selected from across Coventry and Warwickshire to help us build and strengthen links into the region.
-We will also benefit from the expertise and knowledge they will feed into the Institute.
+Warwick staff and students will also benefit from the expertise and knowledge they will feed into the Institute.

 WIE Fellows Event 2nd March 2022: (Left to Right: Nor Aziz, Clare Wightman, Abbie Vlahakis, Sarah Windrum, Eilis O'Donnell, Laura Elliott, Francis Nielsen, Hardish Virk)

 Abigail leads the Millennium Point team, responsible for driving the vision for the organisation forward while ensuring best practice across both the property company and charitable trust.
 Having graduated from the University of Wales, Aberystwyth, with a master’s degree in Business Administration (MBA), Abigail spent the next 20 years providing instrumental guidance and advice to privately held UK businesses during her time at Grant Thornton and KPMG.

 Capitalising on all her experience, she is delighted to now be leading the team at Millennium Point, focusing on driving the commercial strategy as a landlord and events provider, to generate funds to meet the charitable objective of supporting science, technology, engineering, and mathematics (STEM) in Birmingham and the West Midlands.

 Abigail is extremely passionate about supporting and promoting STEM and creating as many opportunities as possible to support future generation of innovators.

 As CEO of Millennium Point, Abigail is determined to inspire more young people to enter the STEM industry which will not only have a positive impact on the UK economy, but the results will be life changing for our young people and their families.